We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep your sleeping position and mattress firmness in mind

 “While side sleepers need to give their preference to softer beds, back sleepers are advised to pick medium to medium-firm mattresses,” Ross explains.

-“Stomach sleepers are recommended to choose firm beds, while petite sleepers (those who weigh less than 130 pounds) need a softer mattress for each sleeping position,” he adds.
-“The same rule also applies to folks who weight over 230 pounds, who require firmer mattresses [for] decent support.”
+“Stomach sleepers are recommended to choose firm beds, while those who weigh less than 130 pounds need a softer mattress for each sleeping position,” he adds.
+“The same rule also applies to folks who weigh over 230 pounds, who require firmer mattresses [for] decent support.”

 Don’t go too soft for back pain

-Those who experience back pain may want to be cautious about foam mattresses like these.
+Those who experience back pain may want to be cautious about foam mattresses.
 While Puffy mattresses are soft to the touch, this same softness can spell out trouble for those living with back pain, according to Dr. Alex Tauberg, a sports chiropractor.